erikvanmechelen/wind/manuscript/fundamentals.md

 My name is Erik and I'll be your guide on this Diplomacy journey.
 Whether you are a new player entering your first few games face-to-face or online, or simply hoping to step up your game to an intermediate level, you've come to the right place!

-For the basics, have a read of Richard Sharp's [_The Game of Diplomacy_](https://diplomacy-archive.com/god).
+For the basics, have a skim or full read of Richard Sharp's [*The Game of Diplomacy*](https://diplomacy-archive.com/god).
 With knowledge of basic tactics from the first chapter, you'll be ready to absorb everything in this book.
 Be sure to pay mind to support-cutting, the scissors, braces, and the humorous but useful merry-go-round.

 If you're reading a digital version of this book, the following may serve you: